 If you are employed by an organisation that lets you work from home, request all the equipment you will need as soon as you begin working from home.

-It’s essential that you set the precedent early on that you will request for everything you will need to get your work done comfortably including the right software, network connection, printer and so on.
+You must set the precedent early on that you will request everything you will need to get your work done comfortably, including the right software, network connection, printer and so on.

 Use a Separate Work Phone

 Set up an exclusive phone number that you can use only for your business.
 It could be a landline number, a second mobile or even an additional SIM card.